Vy-Organismo-comunitario/Chikenopolis/🎞README.md

 - Wallets rised for Collaborators, for Clients, For Partners
 - Chiken hubs open
 - Integrations for better practices made
-- Eggs, feathers and coins minted
+- Eggs, feathers and clean coins minted